fynnwi/dwd_data/README.md

 station id | start date | end date | altitude | latitude | longitude | station name | state
 ... | ... | ... | ... | ... | ... | ... | ...

-At the end, we will have a list of 608 weather stations and their locations, as well as the history of the hourly temperature & humidity measurements of these stations.
+At the end, we will have a list of 608 weather stations and their locations, as well as the history of the hourly temperature & humidity measurements of these stations.˚